Railroad switch: History

 Simple single-bladed switches were used on early wooden railways to move wagons between tracks.
 As iron-railed plateways became more common in the eighteenth century, cast iron components were made to build switches with check rails.
 In 1797, John Curr described the system that he developed which used a single iron blade, hinged on a vertical pin that was tapered to lie against the plateway.
 By 1808, Curr's basic design was in common use.

-The switch was patented by Charles Fox in 1838.
+The use of a sprung rail, giving a smooth transition, was patented by Charles Fox in 1838.

-Prior to the widespread availability of electricity, switches at heavily travelled junctions were operated from a signal box constructed near the tracks through an elaborate system of rods and levers.
+Prior to the widespread availability of electricity, switches at heavily traveled junctions were operated from a signal box constructed near the tracks through an elaborate system of rods and levers.
 The levers were also used to control railway signals to control the movement of trains over the points.
 Eventually, mechanical systems known as interlockings were introduced to make sure that a signal could only be set to allow a train to proceed over points when it was safe to do so.
 Purely mechanical interlockings were eventually developed into integrated systems with electric control.
 On some low-traffic branch lines, in self-contained marshalling yards, or on heritage railways, switches may still have the earlier type of interlocking.